 Why consider advertising on Instagram?

 There are now more than 600 million users on the platform and that number continues to grow every day.
-It’s also highly visual, which means it’s a great place to show your products in action.
+It’s also highly visual, which means it’s a great place to show your products in action while adding to your marketing funnel.
 And hey, the native filter tools can help make your photos even better.

 And last but not least, brand engagement is high.
 In fact, engagement is about 10 times higher on Instagram than on Facebook.
 You can include links directly to your website and product pages, and shoppers are even able to checkout on Instagram with some brands.